 The Common Application will ask for a counselor recommendation.
 If the parent is the primary educator/counselor, it is appropriate for them to fill this section out.
 An additional recommendation is not needed if the parent will write both letters.

 We will accept more than one letter of recommendation in the admission process.
 If you would like to submit letters from athletic coaches, tutors, musical or theatre coaches, employers, etc. you are welcome to do so.
+We do prefer at least one letter of recommendation comes from an academic source, and will read up to 3 letters of recommendation.

 *We do not require an interview as part of the admission process, but if you would like to meet with an Admission Counselor to talk through the application process and any specific questions you have, please contact Cassandra Kopriva at email@example.com or 253-535-7152.